 Yeah.
-So you talk about that change seems your changes and it seems pretty dramatic to go from, you know, somebody who is a majority of your life, adult life as well would have been consuming cereals and breads and grains and all that kind of stuff to somebody that went down the path of not doing that wasn’t typical.
+So you talk about that change seems your changes and it seems pretty dramatic to go from, you know, somebody who is a majority of your life, adult life as well would have been consuming cereals and bread and grains and all that kind of stuff to somebody that went down the path of not doing that wasn’t typical.
 Because some people would imagine that that is seriously difficult.

 When we started, it was overwhelming.
-There was the Conrad calm, and lots of resources and recipes.
+There was Conrad calm, and lots of resources and recipes.
 And so I just like every day, I just think of what we could eat for that meal.
 So we ate a lot of scrambled eggs and a lot of hamburgers and a lot of meatballs and a lot of squash.
 But it worked.
 It’s not like we were starving.

 And we definitely like we’re fortunate that we have access to whatever food you want, you can go to the grocery store and buy it.
 There are some that I’d order like coconut oil I had to order online at that time, but now it’s at Costco.
-So there’s a lot of things.
+So there are a lot of things.

 When you see the improvement that you make on it.
-You see, like within three to five days, most people see a huge improvement.
+You see, within three to five days, most people see a huge improvement.
 And so it’s, it’s pretty easy to stay on once you see that.

 And the rest of the family also as a, as by default, went down the same path of the diet.
 So the other children as well.
 How did they improve?
 What did they notice?
 What did you notice about them?